Orthodox Encyclopedia: 1990s

 10 October 1996, the Holy Synod of the Russian Orthodox Church approved the edition of 25-volume Orthodox Encyclopedia.
 To implement the project, the following were formed: Supervisory, Trustees, Church-scientific and editorial boards, as well as the Association of philanthropists.

 Sergey Kravets stated: "the basic parameters of the upcoming work on the Orthodox Encyclopedia were identified in 1997.
 From the very beginning the Encyclopedia planned to tackle issue that look far beyond the scope of the Orthodox world: it had to be presented basic information on all Christian denominations and other religions, significant material from the fields of philosophy, morality, ethics, art, music.
 The edition was to be not only an encyclopedia of the Orthodoxy, but as an encyclopedia of the Orthodox view on the human spirit world, on all human spheres of life".

 On 19 February 1998, the first meeting of the Scientific and editorial board for publication of the 25-volume Orthodox Encyclopedia was held under the chairmanship of Patriarch Alexy II in the Throne Room of the Synodal residence in Danilov Monastery.
 The Scientific Editorial Board approved the thematic division of the Encyclopedia and determined the time of its creation, based on the need to release the first volume on the 2000th anniversary of the birth of Christ.
-In addition, it approved the need of interacting with the ecclesiastival and secular academic institutions, the dioceses of the Russian Orthodox Church, as well as with the other local churches.
-President Yeltsin took the publication under his patronage.
+In addition, it approved the need of interacting with the ecclesiastical and secular academic institutions, the dioceses of the Russian Orthodox Church, as well as with the other local churches.
+President Boris Yeltsin took the publication under his patronage.